LCSB-BioCore/COBREXA.jl/docs/src/basic_analysis.md

 & & v_\mu = \mu
 \end{aligned}
 ```
 again using any JuMP compatible solver(s).
-In the `CobraTools.jl` implementation of pFBA, both the FBA and QP problem are solved internally in `pfba`, using similar input arguments as in `fba`.
+In the `COBREXA.jl` implementation of pFBA, both the FBA and QP problem are solved internally in `pfba`, using similar input arguments as in `fba`.
 If multiple solvers are given, the first solver is used to solve the LP, and the second solver the QP, otherwise the same solver is used to solve both problems.
 This is useful if the QP solver does not handle the LP problem well, as with OSQP.

 An alternative, related formulation of this idea exists, called "CycleFreeFlux".